Time limit for making a decision on your objection

 Your objection is successful

 If the IND agrees with your objection, your visa application will be approved.
-You can enter the Netherlands on that visa within three months from the day that you received the letter from the IND.
+You can enter the Netherlands on that visa within six months from the day that you received the letter from the IND.

 Follow the steps below to get your visa.